 Enemas have mostly been administered by emptying out the entire contents of an enema bag into a person’s colon in "one-shot fill" fashion.
 This can be harmful, painful, and frightening.

 The history of the enema points to a long-used and successful healing tool:

 Enemas have been one of the most important tools used in medical hospitals for the care of patients.
 Although there has been little scientific documentation of enema use in the hospital setting, nurses have observed very few complications.

 Enemas have been so vital to quality patient care because medical doctors and nurses know that a patient cannot make solid progress without regular bowel movements.
 On every patient’s chart is a list of characteristics to manage.
 On this patient management list is the bowel movement.
 If a patient doesn’t move the bowels, and is at risk for a bowel obstruction, treatment is administered to empty the bowels.
 Historically, this colon cleansing treatment was the warm water enema.

-To learn more about the history of enema use, go to:
+Learn more about the history of enema use:

 Enemas, taken appropriately, are safe.

-To learn more about enemas, please view our instructional videos on DVD, All About Enemas and Cleansing, Coffee Enemas, and Colon Tubes, and our downloadable instructional videos, Large-Volume Enema and Small-Volume Enema.
+To learn more about enemas, please view our instructional DVD, Cleansing, Coffee Enemas & Colon Tubes and our downloadable instructional videos, Large-Volume Enema and Small-Volume Enema.
 These educational enema videos comprehensively cover important safety concepts regarding in-home enemas.
-They will inform you on how to take therapeutic enemas, so that you can provide colon cleansing for yourself, in your own home, that will have the same therapeutic effects as professional colon hydrotherapy sessions.
+They will inform you on how to perform a therapeutic enema so that you can provide colon cleansing for yourself, in the privacy of your own home, that will have the same therapeutic effects as professional colon hydrotherapy sessions.